 This article presents only online commercial tools that can be used to facilitate Agile retrospectives, as we have already produced a list of free retrospective tools for distributed Scrum teams.
 We mention only tools that have features specifically dedicated to Scrum retrospectives.
 If you want to add a tool that fits these requirements to this article, just let us now using the contact form.

-September 9 2019: added: Parabol, Retro Rabbit, RetroTime; RealtimeBoard renamed as Miro
+September 9 2019: added: Parabol, Sprint Board, Retro Rabbit, RetroTime; RealtimeBoard renamed as Miro

 goReflect is a free online retrospective tool that is based on the starfish model for retrospectives using Start, More, Continue, Less and Stop.
 You can create as many boards and invite as many board members as you like.
 You can also be invited to other boards by other goReflect users.
 When creating a board you can choose from one of three predefined templates or create your own with the custom template option.
 Once a board is created, it’s template cannot be changed.
 Each board requires a title, and since the board is perpetual, using the team’s name is often a good choice, but the choice is yours. goReflect wants to promote a continuous and real-time approach to retrospectives so that a board is always active so it spans multiple sprints, iterations, etc.